-You probably guessed it, but yes, the volume envelope is also already set up in the "Hollow Bass.xrni" instrument.
+You probably guessed it, but yes, the volume envelope is also already setup in the "Synth-Flute.xrni" preset.
 Press the Z key and see what happens on the screen.
 You can see that the declining graph (envelope) becomes animated from the moment you let go of the key.

 What happens when we turn this OFF?
 Let's try.
-Turn OFF the volume envelope by clicking the checkbox in the upper left of the devices, as shown in the following image.
+Turn OFF the envelope by clicking the checkbox in the upper left of the following image.
 Press the Z key.
+Turn it back ON and set "Sustain" to OFF as illustrated below.
+Again, the Z key.
+Press it a bunch of times.